Welcome to my first blog as an EMC vSpecialist !!

 @vTexan <– Follow me on twitter !!!

-5 Responses to “So this Vblock thing is kind of interesting”
+5 thoughts on “So this Vblock thing is kind of interesting”

 Glad to hear you are enjoying your new role.
 My question regarding the Vblock is regarding integrated management.
 For me, the value of an architecture such as the Vblock is the ability to manage the entire stack from a single pane of glass and without having to provision and to manage the discrete components.
 It’s the reason why universal remotes are popular and what my expectations are for an integrated architecture.